Jermuk: History

-Jermuk occupies an area which is historically considered as part of the Vayots Dzor canton of the Syunik province of Greater Armenia.
+Jermuk occupies an area which was historically part of the Vayots Dzor canton of the Syunik province of Greater Armenia.
 It was first mentioned during the 13th century by historian Stepanos Orbelian in his work History of the Province of Sisakan.
-The remains of an ancient cyclopean fortress and the ruins of an 8th-century basilica testify that the region around the fountains of Jermuk has been settled long before the 13th century.
-The area of Jermuk has been ruled by the Siunia dynasty between the 10th and 13th centuries, when Vayots Dzor was part of the Kingdom of Syunik.
+The remains of an ancient cyclopean fortress and the ruins of an 8th-century basilica testify that the region around the fountains of Jermuk had been settled long before the 13th century.
+The area of Jermuk was ruled by the Siunia dynasty between the 10th and 13th centuries, when Vayots Dzor was part of the Kingdom of Syunik.
 The princes of Syunik regarded the mineral springs of Jermuk as healing and built several pools filled with it, thereby making the little town their holiday destination.
-During the Middle Ages, the Silk Road passed through the area of Vayots Dzor, particularly the road that currently links the town of Martuni with Yeghegnadzor to the northwest of Jermuk.
+During the Middle Ages, the Silk Road passed through Vayots Dzor, particularly the road that currently links the town of Martuni with Yeghegnadzor to the northwest of Jermuk.

 At the beginning of the 16th century, Eastern Armenia fell under the Safavid Persian rule.
-The territory of Jermuk became part of the Erivan Beglarbegi and later the Erivan Khanate.
+The territory of Jermuk became part of the Erivan Province and later the Erivan Khanate.
 The period between the 16th and 17th centuries is considered to be the darkest period in the history of Vayots Dzor.
 The region was turned into a frequent battlefield between the invading troops of the Turkic and Iranian tribes.
-As a result, many significant monuments and prosperous villages were destroyed and the population was displaced.
+As a result, many significant monuments and prosperous villages were destroyed, and the population was displaced.

 As a result of the Treaty of Turkmenchay signed between the Russian Empire and Persia in 1828 following the Russo-Persian War of 1826–28, many territories of Eastern Armenia—including Vayots Dzor—became part of the Russian Empire.
-Under the Russian rule, the town of Jermuk witnessed a significant growth and development.
+Under the Russian rule, Jermuk experienced significant growth and development.
 During the 1830s, the Russian geologist G. Voskoboynikov arrived in Armenia and began explorations on Jermuk's geographical depth as well as the contents and characteristics of Jermuk waters.
-His observations on Jermuk were published in the "Mountain Magazine" journal in 1831, and later in 1855, in the "Caucasian Calenda" magazine.
-Voskoboynikov's works were the first scientific talks on Jermuk.
+His observations on Jermuk were published in the journal Gorny zhurnal in 1831, and later in 1855, in the almanac Kavkazskiy kalendar.
+Voskoboynikov's works were the first scientific studies on Jermuk.

-In the 1860s, all of the historic pools of Jermuk built by the Orbelian princes of Syunik were renovated by "Gevorg Khanagyan", following a resolution by the Russian government.
-Today, those baths which are called "Pristav Pools" and preserved as historical monuments.
-In 1870, Jermuk became part of the newly formed Sharur-Daralagezsky Uyezd within the Erivan Governorate.
+In the 1860s, a pool in Jermuk built by the Orbelian princes of Syunik was renovated by pristav (police chief) Gevorg Khanagyan, following a resolution by the Russian government.
+Today this pool is known as Pristavi gyol ('Pristav's lake') and is preserved as a historical monument.
+In 1870, Jermuk became part of the newly formed Sharur-Daralayaz uyezd within the Erivan Governorate.
+According to a Russian estimate from 1880, which produced statistics of 1873, Isti-su (i.e., Jermuk) had 114 Tatar (later known as Azerbaijanis) inhabitants.